TBSDrJ/2048/README.md

 This is not a great strategy, but it is not actually terrible either.
 In my limited testing, it seems to be a bit more than twice as good as random moves.

-The remaining methods are just components of this, but are exposes in case they are useful:
+The remaining methods are just components of `.one_turn()`, but are exposed in case they are useful:

 ### `.merge_up()`, `.merge_left()`, `.merge_down()`, `.merge_right()`